CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-configuration.md

 ## Results

-Now when we add new Sales Order that is unapproved we should see new task with Huge priority:
+Now, when we add new Sales Order that is unapproved, we should see new task with Huge priority:

 ![Add Logistic](./media/plugin-configuration/so-add-unapproved-logistic.webp)